Ficool

 Ivan frowned.
 "So, no AI.
 Got it.
 And the power source?"

 "A new one," Luthar said evenly.
-"I will finalise it within a few days.
+"I will finalize it within a few days.
 I already possess several prototypes.
 Your task is simple: build a functional, stable frame.
 If you succeed, you will be the first humans to create something that is 1000 years ahead of this planet's technology."

 Anton nodded slowly, more intrigued than intimidated.
 "And if we fail?"